wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/06-control-security-share-model-driven-apps.md

 7. Share the link to your app by following the steps below.

+> [!NOTE]
-    **Note:** Unlike sharing canvas apps, sharing model-driven apps does not currently send an email with a link to the app.
+> Unlike sharing canvas apps, sharing model-driven apps does not currently send an email with a link to the app.

 ## Get the direct link to an app: